Fischer-L/react-reduc-notes/README.md

 ## React Component v.s.
 React Element v.s HTML Element

-* React Component is `React.Component`, which has `render` method to return one React element
+* React Component is `React.Component`, which has `render` method to return one React element.

-* React Element is a plain object carrying element type and data for rendering use
+* React Element is a plain object carrying element type and data for rendering use.

+  It is created from React Component with `props`.

-* The React `div` element represents the HTML `div` so rendering it will produce a real `<div>`
+* The React `div` element is the object for the HTML `div`.

+  Calling `ReactDOM.render` againt it so will produce an instance of React `div` component.

+  Calling the `render` method on the instance of React `div` component will return a HTML `<div>`.

 ```js
 class Hello extends React.Component {